ecommunities/ecms-number-format/README.md

 GitHub: [http://github.com/ecommunities/ecmsNumberFormat]

 This plugin allows you to provide visual validation of a numeric input field (input, number) via addition/removal of classes both during editing, and after leaving the field.
-In the standard declaration below, we demonstrate how you can validated against a variety of criteria without impeding a users ability to enter data in their own way, and then force the field to update to the closest valid data upon leaving focus.
-Criteria currently include: **_min_**imum value, **_max_**imum value, **_dec_**imal precision, and **_inc_**rement, but the to-do's include the ability to add additional filters via Regex strings, feel free to lend a hand!
+In the *standard declaration* below, we demonstrate how you can validate against a variety of criteria without impeding a users ability to enter data in their own way, and then force the field to update to the closest valid value upon losing focus.
+Criteria currently include: **_min_**imum value, **_max_**imum value, **_dec_**imal precision, and **_inc_**rement, but the to-do's include the ability to add additional filters via **Regex** strings, feel free to fork and PR to lend a hand!

 ### Configuration Parameters
 - @param float|null **min** *The minimum value to allow*